beckysarahlee/winter-fuel/docs/documentation/tips-and-tricks.md

       }) }}
     {% endblock %}

-An example of this can be seen in the [blank question page](/docs/examples/template-question-page-blank) template.
+An example of this can be seen in the [blank question page](/docs/templates/question).

 ## Add a phase banner

 Import the phase-banner component and supply tag and feedback text.
+The phase banner must be inside a `{% block beforeContent %}`.

 ### How to include an Alpha banner

-    {% from 'phase-banner/macro.njk' import govukPhaseBanner %}
+    {% from 'govuk/components/phase-banner/macro.njk' import govukPhaseBanner %}

     {{ govukPhaseBanner({
       tag: {
         text: "alpha"
       },
-      html: "This is a new service - your <a href="#" class="govuk-link">feedback</a> will help us to improve it."
+      html: 'This is a new service - your <a href="#" class="govuk-link">feedback</a> will help us to improve it.'
     }) }}

 ### How to include a Beta banner

-    {% from 'phase-banner/macro.njk' import govukPhaseBanner %}
+    {% from 'govuk/components/phase-banner/macro.njk' import govukPhaseBanner %}

     {{ govukPhaseBanner({
       tag: {
         text: "beta"
       },
-      html: "This is a new service - your <a href="#" class="govuk-link">feedback</a> will help us to improve it."
+      html: 'This is a new service - your <a href="#" class="govuk-link">feedback</a> will help us to improve it.'
     }) }}